janae-marie/greenspace-health/README.md

-It's Friday, January 31, 2025, and Heather can now access this repository!
+This is the group project for CAS502, which includes Janae Thomson and Heather Tottingham.

 # Greenspace accessibility & health
 ## Project Overview